GeorgeTegos/Project_food_takeaway/README.md

 You can see a 3minutes showcase by download food_take_away_showcase file.

 If you want to use this web app.

-1)You need Flask - SQLalchemy
+1) You need Flask - SQLalchemy

-2)You have to change from app.py this line :
-app.config["SQLALCHEMY_DATABASE_URI"] = "postgresql://user@localhost:5432/food_takeaway_project"
+2) You have to change from app.py this line : app.config["SQLALCHEMY_DATABASE_URI"] = "postgresql://user@localhost:5432/food_takeaway_project"
 by replacing:
 user@localhost:5432    to  YOUR_USER_NAME@localhost:5432

-3)use this command to create local database (MAC):createdb food_takeaway_project
-into the folder use those commands in that order: flask db init flask db migrate
+3) Use this command to create local database (MAC):createdb food_takeaway_project into the folder use those commands in that order: flask db init flask db migrate